 3. Separate with confidence (you’re not terrible and she’ll survive)

-Say, you need to use the bathroom and your toddler is in their safe “yes” space — it’s time for you to separate with confidence.
+Say you need to use the bathroom, and your toddler is in their safe “yes” space — it’s time for you to separate with confidence.
 Be clear and honest.
-“I am going to the toilet and will be back in 5 minutes.”
+For example, “I am going to the toilet and will be back in 5 minutes.”
 Tell them once, then go.
 This isn’t an escape plan, so no shouting over your shoulder as you desperately run for the door.
 Be calm, connect with them, and then confidently move away.

-Now, let’s be realistic, we’re talking about clingy toddlers here, what’s probably going to happen is that they will erupt into floods of tears and you will feel guilty and doubt yourself.
-This is the crux of the issue, and it’s in this moment that a critical parenting adjustment can make all the difference.
+Now, let’s be realistic.
+We’re talking about clingy toddlers here.
+What’s probably going to happen is that they will erupt into floods of tears, and you will feel guilty and doubt yourself.
+This is the crux of the issue, and it’s at this moment that a critical parenting adjustment can make all the difference.

 Your child may be communicating that they don’t want you to go; this doesn’t mean they need you to stay because it’s a matter of life and death.
 Be comfortable and confident in your need and decision to separate.
-If they pick up on your uncertainty, it will only increase their upset.
-With a bit of practise, they’ll relax in the knowledge that you’ll be gone but will soon return.
-You’ll find that soon they are happy and content for longer periods of time.
+It will only increase their upsetness if they pick up on your uncertainty.
+With a bit of practice, they’ll relax knowing you’ll be gone but will soon return.
+You’ll find that soon they are happy and content for longer periods.
 This is healthy for them and liberating for you.

 4. Avoid over-rescuing

-You see your darling child struggling with her body (eg, she rolls onto her front and gets stuck) or with her playthings (eg, she wants the brick to go in the hole but it doesn’t fit).
-She gets frustrated and starts to screech, cry or stamp her feet.
+You see your darling child struggling with her body (e.g., she rolls onto her front and gets stuck) or with her playthings (e.g., she wants the brick to go in the hole, but it doesn’t fit).
+She gets frustrated and starts to screech, cry, or stomp her feet.
 What do you do?

-If your answer is to immediately jump in and save her, then you may be an “over-rescuer” (I was a sucker for this).
+If your answer is to jump in and save her immediately, you may be an “over-rescuer” (I was a sucker for this).
 Instead of immediately intervening, hold back and observe.
 Children can get frustrated without wanting help.
 Pause.
 Give them space.
-They will often figure it out for themselves, and by doing so, develop skills and confidence in their own abilities.
+They will often figure it out for themselves and, by doing so, develop skills and confidence in their abilities.
 This leads to self-reliance and less dependence on you.

 All toddlers are clingy at times.
 This is natural, so embrace it (and them).
 Sometimes, though, it’s us parents who are clinging.
 Just remember, being a conscious and loving parent involves giving our kids a bit of space and the opportunity to do things for themselves.
 Do this and you’ll help them to realize their natural independence.